 What we found was incredible.
 100% of participants shared that they had already seen the improvements in their life they hoped for or believed they would see them in the near future.

 We learned that Say, a four-year-old refugee from Burma, was back to playing with his siblings and friends without pain from his hernia.
 He's now fully healed and his mother shared that she finally has relief from her worries about his health.
-Say had already returned to school in their refugee camp, but it was now closed due to rising COVID-19 cases.
-He's excited for school to reopen soon and told us that he now wants to be a doctor when he grows up! 🩺
+Say told us that he now wants to be a doctor when he grows up! 🩺

 Our patients and their families shared openly and honestly that life wasn't perfect by any stretch, but they were back to doing more of what they wanted and needed to be doing to live a full life.
 We can't imagine a better impact than this.

-We invite you to join our Universal Fund today to help make this life-changing impact possible for a new Watsi patient, every month:
+We invite you to join our Universal Fund today to help make this life-changing impact possible for a new Watsi patient, all year long: